Create your own calculated metrics

 Formula: {sessions} / {visitors}

-Visitor conversion rate: It gives you a better view on the website’s conversion rate based on visitors (instead of sessions)
+Visitor conversion rate: This metric provides a clearer perspective on the website’s conversion rate, focusing on visitors rather than sessions.

 Name: Visitor conversion rate